 To start with, government must work with the private sector to embrace growth and technology to keep living standards high and maintain or increase hiring.

 Beyond that, all parties must invest more thought and effort into ensuring that the labor market works better for people.
-In this manner firms, industry associations, educational organizations, and governments must work more urgently with workers, students, and others to promote a constant learning mindset, facilitate smoother transitions, reduce hardships for individuals who are struggling, and help communities that are being heavily impacted mitigate harsh local impacts.
+In this manner, firms, industry associations, educational organizations, and governments must work more urgently with workers, students, and others to promote a constant learning mindset, facilitate smoother transitions, reduce hardships for individuals who are struggling, and help communities that are being heavily impacted mitigate harsh local impacts.
 All in all, the nation needs to overhaul what it has not done well in the past.

 Embrace growth and technology

 One response to the trends detailed here might seem to be to curb technology-driven change.
-However, leaders should resist this impulse.
+Leaders should resist this impulse.
 Instead, while committing to a just and beneficial transition, they should embrace tech and indeed automation to generate the economic productivity needed to increase both living standards and the demand for labor in non-automated tasks.
 By embracing technology-based growth the nation and its regions will have the best shot at ensuring that there are enough jobs.